 If we can already place SpatialRegionCollectionBox in V3CBitstreamSampleEntry, why do we need the Spatial base track?
 V3C content in single-track encapsulation is supposed to be self-contained and independently decodable, so it would have to store all necessary parameter sets in the track?
 Are we willing to compromise this design and making single-track encapsulated content decoding depending on the new proposed base track?
 It is in my opinion a cleaner design to keep these tracks independently decodable and store the SpatialRegionCollectionBox in the V3CBitstreamSampleEntry instead.

 It has been answered that the intention was not to change the design for single track and spatial tracks result from the split of a V3C bitstream for spatial access.
 As discussed at the beginning of section 2.2 of this document, the spatial base track is needed to carry the parameter sets and data units that are common to all spatial tracks.

+After MPEG#153, there are pending discussions on the MPEG GitLab to be addressed:

+MPEG GitLab Issue #279 , input contribution m75554, about possible limitations of spatial tracks

+MPEG GitLab Issue #282 input contribution m75619, on using multiple V3C bitstreams tracks

 5 References